 We quarantine any alpaca arriving on Spring Farm for a minimum of one month – when bringing new alpacas into our herd (in practice this is only stud males).
 Where different, if coming from abroad, the alpacas would be quarantined for 6 months and then quarantined for at least a further month upon arrival onto our farm.
 In reality, it is our intention (except in the case of stud males) to grow only by organic means.

 No feed containers are left out in the field as our alpacas are fed individually from buckets.
+The buckets are picked up and cleaned after every feed.
 All of our water troughs are raised off the ground and cleaned regularly.
 Our farm has no public footpaths on it, and any visitors to Spring Farm are asked to disinfect their footwear.
 We maintain our fields and yard area in the most hygienic manner.
 We have NEVER had any infectious or contagious disease on the farm – nor any disease that would require being vaccinated against.

 Our herd health record is exemplary and we would refer anybody who required confirmation about our herd health to contact our vet – a practice with many years of alpaca experience.